-UEX owns 100% of the West Bear Project, with the exception of Mineral Lease 5424 which is a joint venture between UEX (77.575%), Empresa Nacional Del Uranio S.A.
-(7.680%), Nordostschweizerische Kraftwerke A.G.
-(7.68%) and Encana (7.066%).
-West Bear was acquired from Cameco upon UEX's formation in 2001 as part of the Hidden Bay Project, which established Cameco's initial equity position in UEX.
-In 2017, UEX excised the West Bear Project from the Hidden Bay Project.
+UEX owns 100% of the West Bear Project, with the exception of Mineral Lease 5424 which is a joint venture between UEX (77.961%), Empresa Nacional Del Uranio S.A.
+(7.548%), Nordostschweizerische Kraftwerke A.G.
+(7.548%) and Encana (6.944%).
+West Bear was acquired from Cameco upon UEX's formation in 2001 as part of Hidden Bay, which established Cameco's initial equity position in UEX.
+In 2017, UEX excised West Bear from Hidden Bay.
 The property hosts one uranium deposit, the West Bear Uranium Deposit, and one cobalt-nickel deposit, the West Bear Cobalt-Nickel Deposit.

-The following information pertaining to the West Bear Project is the summary section extracted from the current technical report on the West Bear property, entitled "Technical Report for the West Bear Cobalt-Nickel Project, Saskatchewan, Canada" (the "West Bear Technical Report"), prepared by Sébastien Bernier, P.Geo, and Chantal Jolette,

-P.Geo., Mr. Glen Cole, P.Geo. of SRK Consulting (Canada) Inc. with an effective date of July 6, 2018.
-The West Bear Technical Report is incorporated in its entirety into this Annual Information Form by reference.
-A copy of the West Bear Technical Report was filed on August 7, 2018 and may be accessed on SEDAR (www.sedar.com) under the Company's profile.
+The following information pertaining to West Bear is the summary section extracted from the current technical report on the West Bear property, entitled "2019 Technical Report on the West Bear Project, Saskatchewan" (the "West Bear Technical Report"), prepared by Nathan A. Barsi, P.Geo, C. Trevor Perkins, P.Geo., and Mr. Christopher J. Hamel, P.Geo. of SRK Consulting (Canada) Inc. with an effective date of December 31, 2019.
+The detailed disclosure in the West Bear Technical Report is incorporated into this AIF by reference.
+A copy of the West Bear Technical Report was filed on April 30, 2020 and may be accessed on SEDAR (www.sedar.com) under the Company's profile.